Philip Lawrence (politician): Politics

 In February 2020, he proposed a private member's bill, Bill C-206, An Act to amend the Greenhouse Gas Pollution Pricing Act (qualifying farming fuel).
 The bill would have exempted natural gas and propane used by farmers from carbon taxes.

 In April 2021, he sponsored an e-petition brought forward by an anti-LGBT pastor aiming to water down Bill-6, which would bring a federal conversion therapy ban into force in Canada.

 In mid-May 2021, he sent a letter to the Minister of Public Safety and Emergency Preparedness stating that "the government's failure to secure the border and prevent the further spread of variants has cost Canadians their lives and livelihoods."

 Personal life

 Lawrence is the son of James and Leslie Lawrence.
 Leslie was a teacher, while James worked in insurance and financial services, bringing Philip on as an associate during his university studies.
 The family had lived in Regina, Saskatchewan and the Durham area before settling in Pelham Ontario.
 In 2004 he married Natasha, who is an Occupational Therapist.
-The couple moved to a farm in Orono, Ontario in January 2013, where they had their two children, James and Margaret.
+The couple moved to a farm in Orono, Ontario in January 2013, where they had their two children.
 He is a member of the Newcastle Lions Club and a Director in the Northumberland-Peterborough South Conservative Party riding association.